craigmateo/palabra/_posts/2024-01-06-docs-as-code.md

 ## Conclusion

 Organizations often struggle finding the right tool for their documentation.
-This feasibility report assessed eight different tools to be used in a docs-as-code workflow for a SaaS company.
-Each tool was tested against the minimum requirements and the advantages/disadvantages of each was noted.
+I assessed eight different tools to be used in a docs-as-code workflow for a SaaS company.
+Each tool was tested against the minimum requirements and the advantages/disadvantages of each were noted.
 A rating of 0-4 was assigned to each.
 Two tools, Docusaurus and Nuxt Content came out with the highest ratings.

 For the given context Docusaurus is recommended as a documentation tool.
-Docusaurus offers easy set up and is based on React, which is used by the team.
+Docusaurus offers easy set up and is based on React, which is widely used.
 As a maintained, open source framework, Docusaurus also offers updates and resources.

 ## References